 | Metro || €2.40|| 60min|| 00:08–03:59|

-How to get from Los Angeles airport to Downtown by bus
+How to get from Los Angeles airport to downtown LA by bus

-How much is the bus from Los Angeles airport to Downtown?
+How much is the bus from Los Angeles airport to downtown LA?

-There's a waiting time of up to 35 minutes for the FlyAway Bus
+There is a waiting time of up to 35 minutes for the FlyAway Bus.

 Where do I get it from?

-At each terminal in Los Angeles International Airport, you will find the FlyAway bus stop located on the Lower/Arrivals level.
+You can find the FlyAway bus stop on the lower arrivals level at each terminal in the Los Angeles International airport.
 The bus stop is clearly marked by a green FlyAway bus sign.

-Tickets are valid for 30 days after three purchase date.
+FlyAway bus tickets are valid for 30 days after the purchase date.

-You can purchase your ticket on the bus by card but they don't accept cash.
+You can purchase your ticket directly on the bus, however they only accept payment by card.

-How to get from Los Angeles airport to Downtown by metro
+How to get from Los Angeles airport to downtown LA by metro

-How much is the metro from Los Angeles airport to Downtown?
+How much is the metro from Los Angeles airport to downtown LA?